message_id as the canonical per-message auction identifier.

 - Provide

-Platforms MAY
+AI Platforms MAY

 - Add platform-specific UI or UX layers around recommendations